szermatt/mistty/docs/source/usage.rst

 The command history available in most shells and command-line editing tools is available in MisTTY using the following shortcuts:

-- :kbd:`C-q C-p` moves up command history
+- :kbd:`M-p` moves up command history
-- :kbd:`C-q C-n` moves down command history
+- :kbd:`M-n` moves down command history
-- :kbd:`C-q C-r` triggers a backward search in command history
+- :kbd:`M-r` triggers a backward search in command history
+- :kbd:`M-.` insert the last argument from command history.

-You can shorten these if you bind :kbd:`C-p`, :kbd:`C-n`, or :kbd:`C-r` to :code:`mistty-send-key` in the terminal zone of the MisTTY buffer.
+To get the same key bindings you'd get in a normal terminal, you can bind :kbd:`C-p`, :kbd:`C-n`, or :kbd:`C-r` to :code:`mistty-send-key` in the terminal zone of the MisTTY buffer.
 For example:

 .. code-block:: elisp